-Good day, and welcome to Ask Doug, your favorite weekly column wherein people write to me with their questions, and I provide thoughtful, helpful answers.
+Good day, and welcome to Ask Doug, where we give you answers to your questions.
 Or, at least, that’s how it’s supposed to work.
-Usually I just giggle when I’m trying to come up with a fake name for the question asker.
+Usually, I giggle when I’m trying to come up with a fake name for the question asker.

-This week’s letter comes from a reader I’ve named Reginald.
-Giggle giggle.
-Reginald writes:
+This letter comes from a reader I’ve named Reginald.

 Great work!
 Many ‘reputable’ financial institutions will not finance car loans for vehicles older than 10 years.
 How do you finance a used car purchase for a vehicle that is greater than 10 years old?

-Look at Reginald trying to bait me there, in the first sentence, by opening his letter with "Great work!"
-You know, Reginald, I do not need your praise in order to feature your letter.
-I already get enough praise from my mother, who tells me that I’m pretty good at this whole writing thing, and one day, if I’m lucky, I might be able to write for her local newspaper.
+Look at Reginald trying to bait me there, in the first sentence, by opening his letter with “Great work!”
+You know, Reginald, I do not need your praise to feature your letter.
+I already get enough praise from my mother, who tells me that I’m pretty good at this whole writing thing.

 Anyway, Reginald is surely asking his question because I’m fairly vocal about financing cars instead of paying with cash when the circumstances are right.
 More importantly, I’ve financed virtually all of my recent cars, including a 2004 Ferrari 360 Modena, a 1995 Hummer, a 2007 Aston Martin V8 Vantage, and, most recently, my 1997 Dodge Viper GTS.
 By the standards of a normal financial institution, none of these vehicles should qualify for financing.

-I know this because, when I financed my Ferrari 360, I called up the good people over at Bank of America, my bank, and I asked them if I could finance the car.
-They laughed for approximately eleven minutes, which eventually turned into heavy coughing because they were laughing so hard, and then they told me… no. Not at all.
-You idiot.
+I know this because I financed my Ferrari 360.
+When I did, I called up the good people over at Bank of America, my bank.
+I asked them if I could finance the car.
+They laughed for approximately eleven minutes, which eventually turned into heavy coughing because they were laughing so hard, and then they told me … no. Not at all.

 Interestingly, the Ferrari only lost about 8 percent of its value in the year I had it.
 The Hummer only lost about 9 percent, and even the Aston Martin — which I drove as many miles as I possibly could’ve — only lost about 20 percent of its value.
 So these cars would actually be better investments for Bank of America than, say, a new S-Class, which loses something like $227,534 in overall value the moment you drive it off the dealership lot.